AKA: Music Hall Theatre, Downtown, Los Angeles, CA; Newsreel Theatre, Downtown, Los Angeles, CA

 Overview

-Designed by architect S. Charles Lee (1899-1990), who would go on to become a leading specialist in movie palace design, the Tower Theatre stood on the southeast corner of Broadway and 8th Street, part of Los Angeles's bustling central business district.
-On either side of the Tower Theatre, stood several other movie theatres of the 1910s and 1920s, including the Morosco, Pantages, Quinn's Rialto, and many others.
+Designed by architect Simeon Charles Lee, who would go on to become a leading specialist in movie palace design, the Tower Theatre stood on the southeast corner of Broadway and 8th Street, part of Los Angeles's bustling central business district.

 Building Notes